kserra1/CS326Team2/team/m2/roles.md

   2. [Commit 2](https://github.com/kserra1/CS326Team2/commit/fbb887eb29716258daff32c4ab99ae0e7a9d517e): Created Slack workspace and invited all team members allowing us to all communicate on one platform efficiently.
   3. [Commit 3](https://github.com/kserra1/CS326Team2/commit/2b3e06fe699464d31a1996ab2cf6b68e47108aaf): Created full initial description in problem.md file with a consise problem of what our web appllication will solve and the relevance of why it matters.

-## Atharve Pandey - Assistant to Project Manager
+## Atharve Pandey - Communication Lead

 - **Role**: Works with the Project Manager to cordinate tasks between frontend and backend teams.
 Work on the backend with the backend team to ensure the code runs properly.
 - **Top Commits**: